Processing math: 100%

 • dist_type specifies the initial joint PDF of initial bubble radius and bubble velocity required in qbmm. dist_type = 1 and 2 correspond to binormal and lognormal-normal distributions respectively.

-• sigR specifies the standard deviation of the PDF of bubble radius required in qbmm.
+• sigR specifies the standard deviation of the PDF of bubble radius required in the QBMM feature.

-• sigV specifies the standard deviation of the PDF of bubble velocity required in qbmm.
+• sigV specifies the standard deviation of the PDF of bubble velocity required in the QBMM feature.

-• rhoRV specifies the correlation coefficient of the joint PDF of bubble radius and bubble velocity required in qbmm.
+• rhoRV specifies the correlation coefficient of the joint PDF of bubble radius and bubble velocity required in the QBMM feature.

 10. Velocity Field Setup